BSc. (Hons) SRD, MBDA | Consultant Dietitian to St Helen's Farm

 One 200ml serving of goats' milk delivers over one quarter (180mg) 8 of the NRV for phosphorus (which helps to build and maintain strong bones and teeth, and to release energy from food), helps meet your daily iodine needs 15 (which is needed to produce thyroid hormones - such as thyroxine, and for keeping your metabolism healthy) and provides 17% of the NRV (340mg) for potassium 8 (vital for your nerves and muscles to function normally, and as well as helping to keep your blood pressure under control).
 What’s more, goats’ milk is a source of chloride, providing 38% of the NRV per 200ml serving, and important for healthy digestion.
 8,13

 Goats' milk has more oligosaccharides (non-digestible carbohydrates) than cows' milk, with a similar amount and structure to those found in human milk.
-16 These act as prebiotics in the gut and may help to maintain the health of the digestive tract and gut microbiome, by encouraging the growth of beneficial gut bacteria.
+16 These may act as prebiotics in the gut and could help to maintain the health of the digestive tract and gut microbiome, by encouraging the growth of beneficial gut bacteria.

 1 Tomotake H et al (2006).
 Comparison between Holstein cows’ milk and Japanese-Saanen goat milk in fatty acid composition, lipid digestibility and protein profile.
 Biosci Biotechnol Biochem 70: 2771-2774